ahembree/ansible-hms-docker/README.md

     b.
 If you're getting a `404 not found` error, this is likely due to the `authentik-proxy` containers not working, running, or not being configured correctly.
 If you just configured a new application output, wait a couple more minutes.

     c.
 If you're getting a `500` server error, this is possibly due to having duplicate Traefik routes for the same host rules

+## Using Tailscale

+### Important Notes

+- You must generate an Ephemeral auth key in the Tailscale admin console, you can find [instructions here](https://tailscale.com/kb/1111/ephemeral-nodes/#step-1-generate-an-ephemeral-auth-key).

+- Tailscale auth keys are only able to be valid for up to 90 days.